This course is organised through CSIRO - link for full details and registration will be provided when available.

 On Day 2, we explain more advanced drying concepts, using case studies to demonstrate how drying curves can be modeled and predicted based on real data.
 Quality issues in dried products will also be discussed in more detail, and case studies presented to show how a range of drying processes can be improved.

-NEW SPRAY DRYING OPTION AT THE WERRIBEE COURSE: While the basic principles apply to all drying processes, including spray drying, there are specialised aspects unique to spray drying technology.
-At he next course in Werribee, an optional session on spray drying (in parallel with other topics) will be offered
+While the basic principles apply to all drying processes, including spray drying, there are specialised aspects unique to spray drying technology.
+At he next course in Werribee, an optional session on spray drying (in parallel with other topics) will be offered.

 Full information and registration via CSIRO website closer to the course.